Who can apply?

-What standards must a student meet to maintain a student’s grant?
+What standards must a student meet to continue receiving aid?

 The school’s academic and citizenship standards apply to all of our students.
 Attaching a “performance rider” is not consistent with this philosophy.
 The primary goal of tuition assistance is to make the Country Day experience available to qualified applicants.

-Is it possible to get a tuition assistance grant to cover all expenses?
+Is it possible to get a grant to cover all expenses?